rowland007/docker-mullvad/README.md

 1. Open the `.env` file or create your own.
 2. Remove the `changeme` and add your account number (or)
 3. Add `MULLVAD_ACCOUNT_TOKEN=` to your own file and add your account number after the `=`
+4. Start the container with `docker compose up mullvad`
+5. Restart the container when it becomes unreponsive, you'll see an error about "*Failed to generate tunnel parameters*" (For some reason, it fails to connect the first time.)

 ## After first time setup